Having an Achilles Tendon Rupture is no joke. It's not like spraining an ankle or tweaking your back.

 Historically, you need surgery to stick it back together, and then you need to stay off it so it can heal before you go putting tension on it again.

-I'm generally not a fan of Rest, but you HAVE to give the tendon time to heal.
+I'm generally not a fan of Rest, but you HAVE to give the tendon time to heal in this scenario.

 I'm also not a fan of immobilization, but a little bit of casting is ok and necessary in this situation, and then there are activities you can do to help the tendon heal faster and stronger.